Dr. Gerhard Thonhauser

 Biographical Note

 From 2004-2010 I studied philosophy and political science at the University of Vienna.
-Graduation in philosophy with a thesis on the concept of temporality in Kierkegaard and Heidegger.
-Graduation in political science with a thesis on Judith Butler’s political theory.
-Several study and research stays at the University of Copenhagen.
-2011-2012 DOC-scholarship of the Austrian Academy of Sciences (ÖAW).
-2012-2016 scientific assistant at the Department of Philosophy at the University of Vienna (chair for social and political philosophy; Prof. Hans Bernhard Schmid).
-2016 doctorate in philosophy with a thesis on Heidegger and Kierkegaard.
-2017-2018 Erwin Schrödinger Fellow of the Austrian Science Fund (FWF) at Free University of Berlin (Prof. Jan Slaby) and associated with the Collaborative Research Center 1171 Affective Societies.
+2016 I finished my doctorate in philosophy at the University of Vienna.
+From 2017-2018 I was an Erwin Schrödinger Fellow of the Austrian Science Fund (FWF) at Free University of Berlin and associated with the Collaborative Research Center 1171 Affective Societies.

 Contact

-Please contact me via to make an appointment.
+Please contact me via Email to make an appointment:

 Research Profile